Research

 Forest Ecology

-Taught by lichen expert, Per-Anders Esseen, this course introduced us to the biodiversity of boreal forests, lichen and moss diversity and the interactions between vascular plants, lichens, mosses and herbivores (e.g. moose, reindeer).
-Under the supervision of former PhD student, Dr. Dagmar Egelkraut, my group worked on an exclosure/inclosure study with sampling of various plant, herbivory and soil variables along transects.
-We led the lab analyses to learn the process and submitted an extensive written report in the format of a manuscript.
+Lichen expert Per-Anders Esseen taught us this course on the biodiversity of boreal forests, lichen and moss diversity and the interactions between vascular plants, lichens, mosses and herbivores (e.g. moose, reindeer).
+Under the supervision of former PhD student Dr. Dagmar Egelkraut, my group worked on an exclosure/inclosure study by sampling various plant, herbivory, and soil variables along transects.
+We led the lab analyses to learn the process and submitted an extensive written report in a manuscript format.

 Ecological Dynamics

-Supervised by Dr. Barbara Giles, Pr.
-Jon Moen and Dr. Tim Horstkotte, I performed a literature review to evaluate the impacts of climate change on reindeer herding in both Sweden and Mongolia.
+I was supervised by Dr. Barbara Giles, Pr.
+Jon Moen and Dr. Tim Horstkotte, I performed a literature review to evaluate the impacts of climate change on reindeer herding in Sweden and Mongolia.

-During my research, I came across Daesung Lee's work, presented below.
-To date, Daesung's work remains my best example of the power that photography holds in storytelling.
+While researching, I came across Daesung Lee's work, which is presented below.
+To date, Daesung's work remains my best example of photography's power in storytelling.
 Please check his work!

 Analysis of Field Data

-The infamous Master degree statistical course we’ve all had to do one way or another.
-The interesting nuance with this one was to combine R Studio and Matlab.
-Led by Johan Olofsson, I worked with Christine Godeau and Helena Lorentzdotter on "C : N ratio in soil as a long-term legacy from Historical Milking Grounds on tundra vegetation"
+The infamous Master's degree statistical course we've all had to do one way or another.
+The exciting nuance of this one was combining R Studio and Matlab.
+Led by Johan Olofsson, I worked with Christine Godeau and Helena Lorentzdotter on "C : N ratio in the soil as a long-term legacy from Historical Milking Grounds on tundra vegetation."

 Ecosystem Management

-Focusing on different case studies showing the social dimensions of ecosystem management, landscape ecology, management and restoration of populations and ecosystems.
-Project-based and field excursions to visit how dams and forestry impact Sweden’s boreal landscapes.
+We focused on different case studies showing the social dimensions of ecosystem management, landscape ecology, and the management and restoration of populations and ecosystems.
+We did so through project-based and field excursions to see how dams and forestry impact Sweden’s boreal landscapes.

 Awards